mbasing/mbasing/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Software Testing & Verification Internship
+React & Redux
 - 🌱 I’m currently learning ...
-React & Redux
+Software Testing & Verification
 - 👯 I’m looking to collaborate on ...
 Reactjs
 - 🤔 I’m looking for help with ...
 Redux
 - 💬 Ask me about ...
 Anything